acmo0/PedalBoard-Power-Supply-Diy/README.md

 Here is the schematic.
 Please note that it's the first version so this schematic and the associated pcb don't include TVS diodes.
 The first row contain 9V outputs and the second contain adjustable outputs.
 ![10-O schematic](Images/10O/alim-schema.png)
-I designed the associated pcb :
+I designed the associated pcb (note that green tracks are jumpers):
 ![10-O schematic](Images/10O/alim_brd.png)
 If you want to replicate with this exact pcb you can download the [pdf of the pcb](Images/10O/alim-F_Cu.pdf) and use your prefered methode to create pcb.
 You can also download the [kicad schematic](Sources/10O/alim10o.sch) if you want to create your own pcb design or simply take a look at it.
 You can also download the [entire kicad project](Sources/10O.zip) with schematic and pcb.
 #### Bill of Materials